ATTENTION: This job expired Oct. 25, 2016 and is no longer linked from the job list.

 Oxford Brookes University

 Students are taught six modules in two semesters from September to April.
-Modules include: Conservation Education; Primate Conservation and Biogeography; Research Methods and Statistics; People Primate Interactions; Primate Conservation Genetics; Captive Management and Rehabilitation.
+Modules include: Conservation Education; Primate Conservation and Biogeography; Research Methods and Statistics; People Primate Interactions; Primate Conservation Genetics; Captive Management and Translocation.
 April to the following September are dedicated to a final project based on original research, with the aim of publishing the results in one or more professional journals, presenting them at scientific meetings, and/or disseminating them at local level for effective conservation.

 In addition, we run a weekly seminar series with conservation speakers from around the globe.
 The international journal Folia Primatologica is edited in-house, with course tutor Prof Nekaris as co-Editor-in-Chief.
 We have an in-house conservation lab with access to computer programs essential to conservation and a range of articles and pdfs; a sound analysis lab; a wet lab dedicated to hormone analysis and parasite work; access to the primate collections of the University of Oxford Natural History Museum, where internships in museum curation are also available; a loan out system for field equipment.
 Students also produce an in-house journal, Canopy, twice each year, which is now recognised with an international IBAN number.
 Site visits to zoos in the Netherlands, Cornwall, Primate Society of Great Britain meetings and to hear speakers and participate in volunteer events are part of the course.

 Detailed information about our course is available on our web site.